 - Develop competencies specific to the teaching of PHYSICS according to the National Curriculum, National Strategy and to the standards laid down by the National College.

 - Ensure that trainees are competent professionals and effective teachers of PHYSICS.

 - Encourage trainees to elicit an enthusiasm for PHYSICS in their students.

 - Encourage trainees to challenge pupils and to meet their individual needs through personalisation.

 PHYSICS is an intriguing and fascinating subject that covers an enormous range of topics.
 It is a subject that attracts people with a curious mind and who are keen to share this with young people, teaching PHYSICS is a very rewarding career choice.

 PHYSICS is all around us every day.
 We can look up into the sky at night and be reminded of physics; simply turning on a light involves PHYSICS and reminds us PHYSICS is everywhere!
 This is why we need to highlight to young people; that PHYSICS is hugely relevant to everybody, everywhere.

-At schools within the Bluecoat Academies trust PHYSICS is taught at KS3 as part of a combined curriculum using topic based units that link key ideas from the 3 sciences.
+In schools PHYSICS is taught at KS3 as part of a combined curriculum using topic based units that link key ideas from the 3 sciences.
 At GCSE PHYSICS is taught as part of core and additional GCSE science.
 At KS5, PHYSICS is offered as an A level or as part of the BTEC level 3 general science courses that are available.